kt402/kt402.github.io/_posts/2021-06-20-Royal-Family-Merger.md

 ---
 layout: post
-title: "Migration to Royal Family"
+title: "Royal Family Merger"
 ---

 # Royal Family Merger

 - Why are we doing this?
 To play with more active folks and get freebies!
 Renegade Empire has been great, but it has been stagnating a bit.
-Sad, I know, time to move on..
+  Sad, I know, time to move on...
 - Message in alliance chat or to Pepin or Cecily directly to let us know your response for merger (e.g. Yes I will merge with Royal Family) or for any comments/opinions.
-- Last updated: June 21, 2021 - Monday - 9am CT

 ## Phase 1